smshiverick/bigdata-applications-analytics-F17/notebooks/notebook_01.md

 * (9.05.17) Topic for Paper 1: Big Data Analytics, Data Mining, Health Informatice: Social Media, Population, Epidemics

 ### Practice
-* (9.07.17) Configured computer to use pyenv python 2.7.13 and pyenv python 3.6.2
+* (9.07.17) Configured computer to use pyenv python 2.7.13 and pyenv python 3.6.2 on OSX
-* (9.07.17) Installed LaTex, Emacs, and JabRef
+* (9.07.17) Installed LaTex, aquaMacs, and JabRef; still learning
 * (9.07.17) Initialized Github repository for bigdata-i523/hid335/README.md with license and .gitignore
 * (9.05.17) Python: Review programming examples, creat ipynb for review (to do)

 ### Theory
 Watch Video Lectures and Lesson by Geoffrey Fox
-* Computer
+* (9.05.17) Computer Models